 As you evaluate IT options, think about who and what will benefit from technology first, says Martin Roath of ZTR Control Systems.
 “Some benefits will be easy to quantify, while others may be more financially intangible,” Roath says.
 “For example, technology benefits could affect culture or customer experience in undeniable ways that are difficult to measure in dollars.”

 As time passes, requirements for IT can change so be sure to look for solutions that don’t limit your future, says Roath.
 “As you think about your people, processes, and other business systems, be sure to consider integration capabilities that connect your business systems together,” he says.

 5: Develop a training support structure:

 Make the structure accessible to everyone in the company.
 “This can be scaled to any size business, but the key is to have expert level assistance readily available,” Carlson says.

 These five tips are just the beginning.
-Over two dozen experienced industry professionals helped put together 50 tips for companies to become more effective and to learn how even the smallest change with telematics and software can make a world of difference.
-You can read about all 50 tips from Rental Equipment Register here.
+Over two dozen experienced industry professionals helped put together 50 telematics tips.
+We hope these help your company become more effective.
+Learn how even the slightest change with telematics and software can make a world of difference.